 Below you'll find articles on wage garnishment, how it works, and how and for what reasons you can raise an objection.
 You can also find state-specific wage garnishment laws.

-Here are the particular wage garnishment laws for your state.
+Choose an article below to learn the wage garnishment laws for that state.

 Alabama